How to Be an Effective Recruiting Leader

-Check out the popular video recording of his webinar, and download the slides if you’d like to follow along or extract some great interviewing questions the next time you need to hire a recruiter.
+Check out the popular video recording of his webinar (over 17,000 views so far), and download the slides if you’d like to follow along or extract some great interviewing questions the next time you need to hire a recruiter.

 Are my recruiters operating as Talent Advisors?

 A top 3 goal of every Head of Talent Acquisition we work with is to elevate their recruiters to Talent Advisors.
 Nobody – nobody! – wants to be an order taker.
 So it’s unlikely your team will resist your efforts to help them show up in a more strategic way.
 But first, you have to get real about where your team is today, so you can understand the gaps that you’ll need to close.
-You can start by downloading this diagnostic tool to see where you have the biggest opportunities to develop your team of recruiters.
+You can start by downloading this diagnostic tool – one of our favorite recruiting leadership resources – to see where you have the biggest opportunities to develop your team of recruiters.